 Spring and summer usually host swathes of students heading out to uni open days.
 It’s an opportune time to travel around, check out your university options and try and chalk up some decisions on what to put on your UCAS application for next year.
 For students heading to uni this autumn, open days allow you to have a look around halls and accommodation and the facilities you’ll likely be using, as well as attend vital course meetings.

-This is very irritating for students who will be missing out on meeting their tutors, checking out their accommodation, even starting to meet new friends, etc. Going in blind to what may well be the next 3 years of your life may seem nerve-wracking – that’s totally normal!
+Missing open days can be very irritating for students who will be missing out on meeting their tutors, checking out their accommodation, even starting to meet new friends, etc. Going in blind to what may well be the next 3 years of your life may seem nerve-wracking – that’s totally normal!

 Don’t give up hope!
 There are lots of things you still can still do to prepare for university.